 On the off chance that one as of now holds a fixed deposit mutually with an resident relative member, the bank may enable the deposit to be held till maturity, yet not renew it further.
 On the off chance that a NRI still wishes to hold a deposit jointly, at that point he can open a NRO (non-resident ordinary) saving investment account, with the resident relative member as a secondary holder.

 Mutual Funds can be purchased with the resident Indian as primary holder and the NRI as the joint holder.
 Be that as it may, equity values can’t be held together or jointly on the grounds that NRIs who need to exchange the Indian stock markets need to enlist with a bank offering portfolio investment plans.
-This is How can NRIs avoid Tax and save their money.

 Remember that the joint holding is just to escape TDS.
 Both, the financial investor and property owner would at last need to hold up under the tax obligation on the income.